saylesss88/nix-book/src/nix/hardening_NixOS.md

 `run0` is not a SUID, it asks the service manager to invoke a command or shell under the target user's UID.
-The target command is invoked in an isolated exec context, freshly forked off PID1 without inheriting any context from the client
+The target command is invoked in an isolated exec context, freshly forked off PID1 without inheriting any context from the client.

 The core danger of **setuid** (Set User ID) lies in its ability to allow a low-privilege user to execute a program with the **permissions of the file's